Skin Cancer & Mohs Surgery

 Our skin is the largest organ on our body, and as such, it is exposed to a number of factors that may impact health.
 Current data shows that as many as 1 in 5 Americans will experience skin cancer at some point in his or her life.
 In areas such as our beautiful Colorado, where we spend ample time outdoors in the high altitude, the instance of skin cancer is even higher.

 Should you encounter skin cancer, your main priority is a successful diagnosis of type, and successful removal.
 To facilitate the most precise diagnosis, we send our slides out to third-party pathologists who are well-known national authorities on skin cancer.
-This step is taken because there are only a handful of dermatologists who are full fellowship-trained in the cutting edge procedure of Mohs surgery, which Dr. Cohen and Dr. Jensen perform at our Greenwood Village office.
-Although Mohs training is available in very condensed courses, it is only through a full American College of Mohs Surgery fellowship, like Dr. Cohen and Dr. Jensen completed, that a physician is guided through at least 500 cases in no less than a year’s time.
+This step is taken because there are only a handful of dermatologists who are full fellowship-trained in the cutting edge procedure of Mohs surgery, which Dr. Cohen performs at our Greenwood Village office.
+Although Mohs training is available in very condensed courses, it is only through a full American College of Mohs Surgery fellowship, like Dr. Cohen completed, that a physician is guided through at least 500 cases in no less than a year’s time.

-Dr. Cohen and Dr. Jensen have both received the extensive training of the American College of Mohs Surgery in the removal of skin cancer, histologic evaluation of skin cancer tissue as well as reconstruction of the defect in the skin.
+Dr. Cohen received the extensive training of the American College of Mohs Surgery in the removal of skin cancer, histologic evaluation of skin cancer tissue as well as reconstruction of the defect in the skin.
 They are both trained in the most innovative strategies for scar minimization techniques.
-Both Dr. Cohen and Dr. Jensen have published peer-reviewed scientific articles on skin cancer and reconstructive strategies.
+Dr. Cohen published peer-reviewed scientific articles on skin cancer and reconstructive strategies.
 In addition, Dr. Cohen has co-authored a Blackwell-Wiley academic textbook on facial skin cancer reconstruction.

 Mohs surgery is different than the traditional form of excision in a few ways, including: